-Each part of this course consists of a web based test and one laboratory assignment.
-In the end of the course there will be one written exam that will cover both parts of the course.
-This exam will be used for setting the final grade.
+Each part of this course consists of one laboratory assignment and one web based test.
+In the end of the course there will be one written exam that covers both parts of the course.
+Your final grade in the course will be set based on the outcome of this exam.